markfinger/python-js-host/README.md

 Python bindings to a performant JavaScript environment.

 There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and introduce setup overhead.

-Rather than provide low-level hooks to evaluate JavaScript, this library hooks in to an [opinionated JavaScript layer](https://github.com/markfinger/js-host) which runs persistent and performant environments built for easy configuration.
+This library hooks in to an [opinionated JavaScript layer](https://github.com/markfinger/js-host) which runs persistent environments built for performance and easy configuration.

-In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to reduce integration overheads by automatically spawning hosts in the background.
+In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify development by automatically spawning hosts in the background.

 In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily run under your own supervisor process.

 Installation